Hundred Horse Chestnut

-The tree's name originated from a legend in which a queen of Aragon and her company of 100 knights, during a trip to Mount Etna, were caught in a severe thunderstorm.
+Despite its name, the tree is not a horse chestnut.
+Rather, the tree's name originated from a legend in which a Spanish queen, Joanna of Castile, and her company of 100 knights, during a trip to Mount Etna, were caught in a severe thunderstorm.
 The entire company is said to have taken shelter under the tree.

 History

 The tree is located in the wood of Carpineto, on the eastern slope of the Etna volcano, near zone D of the Etna park.

-Several authors of botany agree on its age but not on its age: it would have been between two and four thousand years and, according to the thesis of the Turin botanist Bruno Peyronel, it could be the oldest tree in Europe and the largest in Italy (1982).
+Authors of botany agree the chestnut tree is thousands of years old but do not agree on its exact age.
+It is likely between two and four thousand years old.
+The thesis of the Turin botanist Bruno Peyronel suggests it could be 3–4 thousand years old, making it the oldest tree in Europe and the largest in Italy (1982).

 The first historical information on the Chestnut of the Hundred Horses is documented as early as the sixteenth century.
 In 1611 Antonio Filoteo spoke of it, while in 1636, in "Il Mongibello", Pietro Carrera majestically described the trunk and the tree "... capable of accommodating thirty horses inside".

 On 21 August 1745, a first act was issued by the "Court of the Order of the Royal Heritage of Sicily", with which the Chestnut of the Hundred Horses and the nearby Chestnut Nave were institutionally protected.
-This document is configured, by virtue of the historical period (late eighteenth century), among the first acts - if not the first ever - of environmental protection produced in Sicily.
+This law is one of the earliest acts of environmental protection in Sicily, if not the very first.